 There are so many factors to consider when determining the worth of a case.
 The best way to get some answers about your specific case is to call us at 303-792-5595 and speak to an experienced Colorado work comp attorney.

-If we think you have a strong case and we want to help you through it, you don’t pay us anything up front.
-We don’t take a dime of your money until we collect every cent the law and your situation allow.
+If we think you have a strong case and we want to help you through it, you do not pay us anything up front.
+We do not take a dime of your money until we collect every cent the law and your situation allow.

-If you’re too injured to come to the office, our workers’ compensation attorneys are still able to accommodate your legal needs by conducting phone conferences or meeting you at another location (for example a hospital where you are being treated).
+If you are too injured to come to the office, our workers’ compensation attorneys are still able to accommodate your legal needs by conducting phone conferences or meeting you at another location (for example a hospital where you are being treated).

-If you’ve been hurt on the job, don’t make the mistake of trying to handle the claim yourself.
+If you have been hurt on the job, do not make the mistake of trying to handle the claim yourself.
 Contact the Colorado workers’ compensation attorneys at Burg Simpson today by calling 303-792-5595 or fill out our FREE CASE EVALUATION FORM right now to find out how we can help.